citynetwork/docs/docs/reference/features/compliant.md

 > As a result, new VMs in {{api_region}} may take longer to initialize.

-## OVN Octavia provider

-{{api_region}} comes with two providers for Octavia: the Amphora Layer 7 Load Balancer (LB) and the OVN Layer 4 LB.
-The Amphora LB is the default.

 ## Networking (Layer 2/3)

 |                      | Sto1HS           | Sto2HS           | Sto-Com          |